Skip to content

 manage-bde -autounlock -enable E:

-To turn off auto-unlock for a drive:
+To turn off auto-unlock for that same storage volume:

 💻Code